Neural Bregman Divergences for Distance Learning: Neural Bregman divergence learning

 A properly defined $\phi$ can capture critical, inherent properties of the underlying space.
 By learning $\phi$ via \cref{eqn:bregman}, we aim to automatically learn these properties.
 For example, Bregman divergences can capture asymmetrical relations: if $\mathcal{X}$ is the $D$-dimensional simplex representing $D$-dimensional discrete probability distributions then $\phi(x) = \langle x, \log x\rangle$ yields the KL divergence, $D_\phi(x, y) = \sum_d x_d \log\frac{x_d}{y_d}$.
-Perhaps surprisingly, as we show in this paper, the central requirement of a Bregman divergence---that $\phi$ is strictly convex and continuously differentiable---is not a big limitation.

-Focusing on the hypothesis space of Bregman divergences is valuable due to the fact that many core machine learning measures are special cases of Bregman divergences.
-This includes the squared Euclidean, Kullback-Leibler, and Ikura-Saito divergences.
+On the other hand, if $\mathcal{X} = \mathbb{R}^d$ and $\phi$ is the squared $L_2$ norm ($\phi(y) = \|y\|_2^2$), then $D_\phi(x,y) = \|x-y\|^2_2$.
+Focusing on the hypothesis space of Bregman divergences is valuable due to the fact that many core machine learning measures, including squared Euclidean, Kullback-Leibler, and Ikura-Saito divergences, are special cases of Bregman divergences.
 While special cases of the Bregman divergence are used today, and many general results have been proven over the space of Bregman measures, less progress has been made in \textit{learning} Bregman divergences.

-Prior works~\cite{cilingir2020deep,siahkamari2020learning} have examined max-affine representations of $\phi$ for mathematical convenience, as it allows the right hand side of \cref{eqn:bregman} to cancel out and to directly work with the representation $D_\phi(x,y)$.
-By showing that their representation results in a valid $D_\phi(x,y)$ under correct constraints they are able to apply their learning approach to maintain those constraints.
-However, this comes at significant cost to run-time and representational capacity~\cite{cilingir2020deep,siahkamari2020learning}.
-Furthermore a max-affine representation, being piecewise linear, does not yield a smooth (continuously differentiable) divergence.
-Instead, we advocate for learning the convex function $\phi$ directly, as we describe below.